Broderickfowler/recipe-bookmarker/spec.md

 - [x] REDIRECT IF NOT LOGGED IN

-- [ ] Display validation failures to user with error message (example form URL e.g. /posts/new)
+- [x] Display validation failures to user with error message (example form URL e.g. /posts/new)
+  - flash messages notify user when login/signup information is incomplete, and when an added recipe does not save to the database.

 - [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm
-- [ ] You have a large number of small Git commits
+- [x] You have a large number of small Git commits
-- [ ] Your commit messages are meaningful
+- [x] Your commit messages are meaningful
-- [ ] You made the changes in a commit that relate to the commit message
+- [x] You made the changes in a commit that relate to the commit message
-- [ ] You don't include changes in a commit that aren't related to the commit message
+- [x] You don't include changes in a commit that aren't related to the commit message